centreon/centreon-documentation/versioned_docs/version-20.10/installation/installation-of-a-central-server/using-packages.md

 ---

-Centreon provides RPM packages for its products through the Centreon Open Source version available free of charge in our repository.
+Centreon provides RPM packages for its products through the Centreon Open Sources version available free of charge in our repository.

 These packages have been successfully tested in CentOS 7 and 8 environments.